 Take a fluid bolus drawn up ready in case.
-Ideally this should be blood in the child with circulatory compromise, attached to the patient via a giving set and three-way tap.
+Ideally this should be blood in the child with circulatory compromise, prescribed, checked and attached to the patient via a giving set and three-way tap.
 Have a spare IV access available.
-If IO in situ, ensure it is visible throughout.
+If IO in situ, ensure it is secure and visible throughout.